dell/csm-docs/content/docs/concepts/csidriver/features/powerflex.md

   approveSDC:
     # enabled: Enable/Disable SDC approval
     #Allowed values:
-    #  true: Driver will attempt to approve restricted SDC by GUID during setup
+    #  true: Driver will enable SDC approval based on either GUID or IP address, depending on the restricted SDC mode configured in PowerFlex system
-    #  false: Driver will not attempt to approve restricted SDC by GUID during setup
+    #  false: Driver will disable SDC approval based on either GUID or IP address, depending on the restricted SDC mode configured in PowerFlex system
     # Default value: false
     enabled: false
 ```